 But I’m not sure if I should go and digging deeper…

-When you digging deep and you may come to a frighting moment inside you, its like going through a tunnel, a tunnel with very fragile walls.
+When you digging deep and you may come to a frighting moment inside you, it‚s like going through a tunnel, a tunnel with very fragile walls.
 But when you believe in god, he will guide you through those fragile walls.
 Don’t be afraid what you got, because we all have to go through that tunnel to find your deepness of your soul and the more we go through that tunnel, the more we come to a purer life and the more we come to a purer life the evil force don’t like it, because you become clean, honest and know who you are.
 When I’m on the stage and giving the truth it hurts.
 But don’t be afraid!

 Sometimes its easier to push things away…